-- ➤ On-site parking areas shall be placed to the interior of the development unless site development proves prohibitive.
-All required on-site parking areas along adjacent roadways shall be screened with landscaping. - > Buildings shall be used to define the streetscape unless site conditions prove prohibitive. - > Structures abutting, located in, or located near less intensive uses or zoned areas (such as commercial developments next to residential areas) shall be designed to mitigate size and scale differences. - > Developments containing a multiple of uses/activities shall integrate each use/activity in a manner that achieves a seamless appearance or creates a cohesive development. - Mixed-use developments that place uses throughout the site (horizontal development) shall organize elements in a manner that minimizes it's impact on adjacent lower intensity uses. - ➤ Walls shall be broken up to avoid a blank look and to provide a sense of scale. - > Outdoor lighting shall not be directed off site.
+- On-site parking areas shall be placed to the interior of the development unless site development proves prohibitive.
+All required on-site parking areas along adjacent roadways shall be screened with landscaping. - Retail frontage setbacks shall not exceed 25 feet from back of curb - Buildings shall be used to define the streetscape unless site conditions prove prohibitive which includes (not limited to):- - Window and door placement shall provide a high degree to transparency at the lower + levels of the building, maximize visibility of pedestrian active uses, provide humanscaled architectural pattern along the street and establish a pattern of individual windows and exterior openings within building facades that provides a greater variety of scale through material variation, detail and surface relief. - Office and retail building shall provide a minimum solid to void ratio of 60%/40% - Storefront windows shall be used frequently to enliven the sidewalks. - Structures abutting, located in, or located near less intensive uses or zoned areas (such as commercial developments next to residential areas) shall be designed to mitigate size and scale differences. - Developments containing a multiple of uses/activities shall integrate each use/activity in a manner that achieves a seamless appearance or creates a cohesive development. - Mixed-use developments that place uses throughout the site (horizontal development) shall organize elements in a manner that minimizes it's impact on adjacent lower intensity uses. - > Walls shall be broken up to avoid a blank look and to provide a sense of scale. - > Outdoor lighting shall not be directed off site.